 Designed by Luciano Pia, this incredible treehouse located in “a small forest” of Turin, Italy.
 With an attempt to evade Turin’s homogeneous urban scene and integrate life into the facade of the residential building, this building looks like a steel infrastructure covering the facade in massive pops of green foliage.
+Turin is quite an interesting city and it would be worthwhile adding it to your list for future Italy trips.

 Here are some details about the building: